 Start with the essentials that address the needs of young children.
-These essentials will establish a foundation for learning that will enable children to learn, practice, and remember the skills that you are teaching.
-Be sure that supports from the Essentials for Supporting Young Children are in place, taught, and used consistently (see attached link).
+These essentials will establish a foundation for learning that will enable children to learn, practice and remember the skills that you are teaching.
+Be sure that supports from the Essentials for Supporting Young Children are in place, taught and used consistently.
 Essentials described in this document are universal design strategies and should be implemented for every child.
-Essentials for Supporting Young Children

 Consider underlying causes of behaviors.
 Early childhood professionals must consider many possibilities when a child is exhibiting behaviors of concern.
 Reflecting on possible underlying causes behind the behavior, or the influences on the behavior, is essential to establishing and maintaining a healthy experience for each child.
-See attached link: Tips to Consider: Reflecting on Challenging Behavior.
+Tips to Consider - Reflecting on Challenging Behavior